eriktaylor/Transformer-introduction/README.md

 # Transformer
 This is an overview of the transformer architecture with emphasis on vision-language models.
-I'll include short articles to introduce the topics and mini-projects that span my recent work in foundation models, vision-language, LLMs, and generative AI.
+I'll include short articles to introduce the topics and mini-projects that span my open work in foundation models, vision-language, LLMs, and generative AI.

 **This site is under active development.**